 Danai Ruze is the only daughter in a family of three in a small town in Zimbabwe called Murehwa, which is 75 kilometers northeast from the capital, Harare.
-During Form 3 (Grade 11), she fell pregnant by a boy she had madly fallen in love with.
+During Form 3 (Grade 11), she fell pregnant by a boy she had fallen madly in love with.

-Like in many families in her community, she was disowned and had to move away from her family home to stay with the father of her baby – who was 24 years old at the time – and his family.
+Similar to many families in her community, she was disowned and had to move away from her family home to stay with the father of her baby – who was 24 years old at the time – and his family.

-“At first it stressed me so much because l was pregnant,” Danai told The Weight She Carries. “l was thinking ‘who is going to buy the preparation [items]?’”
+“At first, it stressed me so much because l was pregnant,” Danai told The Weight She Carries. “l was thinking ‘who is going to buy the preparation [items]?’”

 She went on to say that she was forced to adjust to a role she was unprepared for.